 Once we moved here to Lincoln, then came the first box which was just like a trick box basically Woodward style, take off with soft landing with a quarter pipe after it.
 And then slowly that morphed into a bigger setup, a better bigger quarter pipe.

 Then five or six years ago we started on this side of the house, the other side is the huge roll in to airbag setup.
 And that setup is literally like off the side of the house like it’s mounted to the house.
 It’s a huge roll in and it’s probably 40 feet or so above the ground going into first a massive kicker now it’s two side by side kickers then beside it is this big drop/step down set up.

 It’s definitely the ideal training setup for contests.
 There’s two huge kickers to do all the trick jump stuff you need.
 And then there’s a step down and a flat drop both very sizable.

 The building at the house has been going for 20 years now, just building whatever we can to ride honestly.

 If you can get the tricks going on this setup you’re pretty ready for competition setup.
 So it’s not necessarily a fun set of trails like that would be fun to ride.
 But in terms of getting me ready for all these contests that I’ve had to do over the years, it’s pretty sick.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Lincoln, Massachusetts using the map below!